Discharge Advice: Electrophysiological Studies and Catheter Ablation

 Care of the groin site:

-After the procedure you will have small punctures in the top of the right leg (occasionally we use the left leg).
-This is where we have passed electrical wires up to the heart for the procedure.
+After the procedure you will have some small punctures to the top of your right leg (and sometimes the left leg too).
+This is where catheters and electrical wires have been passed up to the heart.

-• It is common to experience discomfort and bruising in the groin.
-Especially if you’re on ‘blood-thinners’.
-You can take painkillers (such as paracetamol).
+• It is very common to experience discomfort and bruising in the groin.

-• If you experience swelling or bleeding from the wound site, contact Cardiac Catheter Suite between 7am-8pm or Coronary Care (at all other times).
+• If you experience noticeable swelling or bleeding from the wound site, please contact the Cardiac Catheter Lab between 7am-8pm.

 • If excessive bleeding should occur, apply direct pressure to the groin and call an ambulance via 999.